openforcefield/standards/docs/enhancement-proposals/off-ep-0005.md

 ## Detailed description

 The `method` tag attribute is **removed** and replaced with `method_periodic` and `method_nonperiodic`.
-The deault values of each are `"PME"` and `"Coulomb"`, respectively.
+The default values of each are `"PME"` and `"Coulomb"`, respectively.
 The following section is added to justify and describe these new methods:

 ```